 A few days ago I was shown this pinterest pin of a corset which has horizontal seams instead of vertical ones like most 19th century corsets do.

-There are some corsets from the 19th century with horizontal seams like the ‘pretty housemaid corset’ you can find in Corsets from Jill Salen and also this 1860s corset pattern from redthreaded is based of an original corset from the V&A.
+There are some corsets from the 19th century with horizontal seams like the ‚pretty housemaid corset‘ you can find in Corsets from Jill Salen.
+Another example would be this 1860s corset from redthreaded which is based on an original corset from the V&A.